actions/importer-labs/azure_devops/valet-forecast-lab.md

 ## Prepare for forecast
 Before we can run the forecast we need to answer a few questions so we can construct the correct command:

-1. What is the date we want to start forecasting from?

--  __2022-03-02__.
-This should be a date that will give enough data to get a good understanding of the typical usage.

-2. Where do we want to store the results?
+1. Where do we want to store the results?

 - __./tmp/forecast_reports__.
 This can be any valid path on the system but for simplicity it is recommend to use a directory in the root of the Codespace workspace.

-3. What project do we want to run the forecast for?
+2. What project do we want to run the forecast for?

-- __ValetBootstrap__.
-This is the default project name for the labs, however, if you chose a different name when setting up the lab environment you should use that.
+- __YOUR_PROJECT_NAME__.
+This is the project name you chose during the lab setup [here](../azure_devops/readme.md#bootstrap-your-azure-devops-organization).

 Using these answers our command becomes:
 ```
-gh valet forecast azure-devops --output-dir ./tmp/forecast_reports --azure-devops-project YOUR_PROJECT_NAME_HERE --start-date "2022-03-02"
+gh valet forecast azure-devops --output-dir ./tmp/forecast_reports --azure-devops-project YOUR_PROJECT_NAME_HERE
 ```

 ## Perform a forecast